apotheon/q/README.md

 a simple todo queue tool

+## Why isn't this repository real?

+Okay, that's obviously a contrived question.
+Still:

+The "home" version control repository is [at FossRec][qfr].

+I also mirror the repository [on GitHub][qgh].

+Now you know everything.

 ## Why is q awesome?

 Todo lists and task trackers abound.
 There are many ways to track what you